KHemanth2001/Employee-Management/README.md

-# Employee Management System - Angular Application Link - https://employee-management-di47.onrender.com/
+# Employee Management System - Angular Application

 The Employee Management System is a robust Angular application designed to streamline and simplify the management of employee data.
 This project incorporates Angular Material UI for a modern and user-friendly interface.